Yuvalhad12/Reddit-save-submissions/README.md

 3. add video format support
 4. save users_to_follow to a json file
 5. improve the titling func so it would save pesky weird titles without an issue
+6. start loading the writing_to_json mechanism earlier (not after the for loop of users ends)